Irina Tevzadze is an artist and designer originally from the country of Georgia, currently residing in the United

 In 2011-2016, Irina participated in a number of group exhibitions at the Columbia Art League (CAL).
 In 2013, her work was recognized with an honorary mention by the jury of the group exhibition “Beauty and the Beholder” at the CAL.Also in April 2013, Irina had a solo exhibition at Tellers Gallery & Bar, which was followed by another solo exhibition of her artworks and selected fashion items at the Clayton Fine Arts Gallery in St. Louis, MO in March 2014.
-Earlier this year, Irina's artwork was selected for the 37-th Annual Paper in Particular National Exhibition at Sydney Larson Gallery at Columbia College.
+Earlier this year, Irina's artwork was selected for the 37-th Annual Paper in Particular National Exhibition at Sidney Larson Gallery at Columbia College.

 Irina's fashion items and accessories as well as limited edition prints of her artworks can be purchases in Tbilisi, Georgia at the O, Moda, Moda concept store & café.